frontendfyi/scroll-animations-with-framer-motion-codesandbox-projects/README.md

 - The homepage is located in `src/pages/index.tsx`
 - All animated sections can be found in `src/sections`
+- Page with gradients can be found in `/src/pages/gradientssss` or in your browser at `/gradientssss`.

 ## Design remains copyrighted by CodeSandbox, it can only be used for educational purposes.